 Comic book characters and stories can go on for decades.
-For example, Batman just celebrated his 75th anniversary.
 Because they go on for so long and often need to change with the times, comic book stories are especially susceptible to retcons.
 DC has even held several heavily promoted storylines intended to clean up their mangled continuity, piling retcons on top of retcons.
-At the time of this writing, both Marvel and DC are in the middle of overhauling their entire Universes with the Secret Wars and Convergence projects, respectively.

 Captain America's greatest failure was losing his sidekick, Bucky Barnes, near the end of World War II.
 In a story that was a retcon of its own, Bucky was killed in the explosion that cast Captain America into a cryogenic state in the Arctic Circle.
 In 2005, Ed Brubaker invented a villainous Russian assassin called the Winter Soldier and revealed him to be a brainwashed Bucky.
 The retcon stated that Bucky was fished out of the Arctic waters by Russians, cybernetically enhanced, and trained to be a Cold War killing machine.

-The resurrection robbed Captain America of an edgy backstory, tempered his guilt, and initially rubbed comic fans the wrong way.
-They can suck it as far as Marvel is concerned, because Winter Soldier has become one of the most popular new Marvel characters of the last decade.
-Bucky even filled in as Captain America after Steve Rogers's death.
+Since then, The Winter Soldier has become one of the most popular new Marvel characters of the last decade with Bucky even filling in as Captain America after Steve Rogers's death.46345Game-changer?

 When Marvel wanted to bring back Captain America for the new The Avengers title in 1963, they had to write a retcon to explain Cap's lengthy absence.
 The real reason Captain America hadn't been in many comics during the 50's and early 60's is that the company had lost interest in him after World War II.